-The Social Work (Scotland) Act 1968 and the Chronically Sick and Disabled Persons Act 1970 places a duty on Local Authorities to assess people who appear to be in need of Community Care Services and where the assessment calls for the provision of services including adaptations then Angus Council must make arrangements to meet that need.
+The Social Work (Scotland) Act 1968 and the Chronically Sick and Disabled Persons Act 1970 places a duty on Local Authorities to assess people who appear to be in need of Community Care Services and

 The 2006 Act includes a general duty to provide assistance to make a house suitable for a disabled person where the house is, or will be, that persons' only or main residence.
 The 2006 Act widens the scope of mandatory grant to include most structural adaptations as well as for installing additional standard amenities which are needed because a disabled homeowner or private sector tenant cannot use the existing ones.